Percona-Lab/percona-dbaas-cli/source/mongodb-usage.rst

    ./percona-dbaas mongodb create-db example

-The output of this command should look as follows:
+The output of the above command should look as follows:

 .. code:: text